N Korea official 'heads to US for talks'

 North Korea's Kim Yong-chol 'heads to US for talks'

-One of North Korean leader Kim Jong-un's most senior officials is thought to be travelling to the US, as preparations for a possible summit gather pace.
+One of North Korea's most senior officials is thought to be travelling to the US, as preparations for a possible summit gather pace.

 South Korean news agency Yonhap said Gen Kim Yong-chol was due to arrive in the US on Wednesday, via Beijing.